cloudflare/wildebeest/README.md

 * Inbox and Outbox notes (text, mentions and images), follow, announce (reblog), accept (friend), like.
 * Server to server federation.
 * Web client for content exploration (read-only).
-* Compatibility with other Mastodon client apps (Mobile iOS/Android and Web).
+* Compatibility with [other Mastodon clients](#supported-clients) (Mobile iOS/Android and Web).

 Cloudflare will continue to evolve this open-source project with additional features over time and listen to the community feedback to steer our priorities.
 Pull requests and issues are welcome too.

 ## Requirements

-Wildebeest is a full-stack app running on top of Cloudflare Pages using a [Functions Worker](https://developers.cloudflare.com/pages/platform/functions/).
+Wildebeest is a full-stack app running on top of Cloudflare Pages using a [Pages Functions](https://developers.cloudflare.com/pages/platform/functions/).
 We are of course assuming that you have a Cloudflare account (click [here](https://dash.cloudflare.com/sign-up) if you don't) and have at least one [zone](https://www.cloudflare.com/en-gb/learning/dns/glossary/dns-zone/) using Cloudflare.
 If you don't have a zone, you can use [Cloudflare Registrar](https://www.cloudflare.com/en-gb/products/registrar/) to register new a new domain or [transfer](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/) an existing one.

 Some features, like data persistence, access controls, media storage, are handled by other Cloudflare products: